Disney Conservation Fund: Inspiring Action - Annual Conservation Grants

 - Multi-year projects will be considered but only funded on a year-to-year basis, i.e. the amount applied for should reflect only one year of funding.

-- Each organization is limited to one project application for each of the six (6) following geographic areas: Africa, Asia,
+- Organizations may submit one project application for each of the six (6) geographic regions above.

 - Although the fund recognizes that basic science is a critical first step in conservation initiatives, preference is given to projects where there is a significant conservation action component.